GitHub or Bitbucket Synchronization with Cloud Code Import / Export

 Importing Cloud Code

-1. In the Portal, go to the Cloud Code section and select GitHub Import:
+1. Go to the Configurator > Cloud Code section and select GitHub Import:

 The GitHub Import page opens where you can use a hotlink to connect the GameSparks platform to your GitHub account: